thlorenz/rid-site/content/docs/getting-started/architecture.md

 The UI implemented in Flutter/Dart concerns itself only with rendering _Widgets_ and user interaction.
 It delegates to Rust for all application logic.

-The application state is held by Rust.
+All application state is held by Rust.
 Application logic mutating that state is implemented in Rust.

 ## Rust State and Logic Implementation

-Your application will typically have one main model which holds the application state.
+A _rid_ application has one main model, the _Store_, which holds the application state.
 This state is not modified from the UI.
 Instead the UI sends messages to Rust in order to relay user interaction.
-Rust then modifies the state of the application.
+Rust then modifies the state of the application and responds with a _Reply_ in order to communicate that the message has been handled.
+At that point the UI can query the state of the _Store_ and update itself.

 All logic needed to derive the new state from the previous one as a result of a user interaction is implemented in Rust.
 Flutter only consumes this state and when needed